 - 40 GB data + unlimited calls/text for 28 days = $40 AUD

-Telstra has the best 4G/5G network coverage in Australia.
+Telstra has the best 4G/5G network coverage in Australia, see my guide for the best prepaid sim card in Australia in 2024.

 At the Vodafone store they offer a wide range of prepaid sim cards for Australia: